Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_018_interaction_script_for_isabella_torres_and_marcus_reynolds.md

 # Interaction Script for Isabella Torres and Marcus Reynolds

 - **Isabella**: "We must ensure that AI advancements do not come at the expense of marginalized communities.
-Their voices matter, and we need to listen."
+Their voices matter, and we need to listen.
+We cannot ignore the ethical implications of our decisions."
 - **Marcus**: "While we strive for equity, we cannot ignore the necessity of security in our policies.
 We need a balanced approach that considers all perspectives."
 - **[REDACTED]**: "What about the communities that are already suffering?
 We need to ensure that our discussions include their voices and experiences."
 - **Isabella**: "If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
 Their rights are at stake."